 If you take a tour through these cathedrals individually they cost about €60 if you take the walking tour to all of them it will cost €150 or higher.

 One place I highly recommend to see is the sea organ.
 This is a completely unique place that is a must-see.
 At the end of the harbor are a set of stairs with carved holes in the sides and tops of the stairs which create music when the wind blows.

 On a nice day or the weekend, this place is pretty packed and there are often noisy street performers that may distract from the sounds of the organ.
-We went very early in the morning to document the sounds of this beautiful musical instrument and practically had the place to ourselves.
+I went very early in the morning to document the sounds of this beautiful musical instrument and practically had the place to myself.

 Greet the Sun

 Near the sea-organ is the “Greeting Sun” installation created by Nikola Bašić.
 During the day the sun charges a platform with energy which is then transformed into electricity.
 And when the sun sets the converted energy creates a beautiful light show under your feet.
 The lights are quite mesmerizing and many people come to hang out and enjoy the “Greeting Suns'” performance.